dpredrag/Java-Deserialization-/README.md

 ***Getting JDK***

-If you dont want to go to the Oracle page and register, you can download the JDK directly from me in: http://www.joaomatosf.com/rnp/?prefix=rnp/java_files/
+If you dont want to go to the Oracle page and register, you can download the JDK directly from : http://www.joaomatosf.com/rnp/?prefix=rnp/java_files/

 As **root**, run:
 ```